jonatanvicente/docker-k8s-training/labs/lab_3.md

 		- Service IP: Kubernetes guarantees the service IP (it does not change)
 		- Service port → spec > ports > port
 		- Pod ports where the Service redirects traffic → spec > ports > targetPort
-3. Introduce another type of Service (not default type) and redeploy it.
+3. Introduce another type of Service (default type, ClusterIP) and redeploy it.
 Use `kubectl delete -f svc.yaml` and `kubectl apply -f svc2.yaml`

 ```yaml
 apiVersion: v1